dprince/openstack-k8s-mcp/README.md

 - **list_dataplane_deployments**: List all OpenStackDataplaneDeployment CRs in a namespace

 - **list_dataplane_nodesets**: List all OpenStackDataplaneNodeSet CRs in a namespace

+- **verify_openstack_dataplanenodesets**: Verify that all conditions on all OpenStackDataplaneNodeSet CRs in a namespace are in a ready state

 ## Prerequisites